 JASMINE is a cleaner at a hospital in Minneapolis, Minnesota.
 She doesn't have childcare right now due to COVID-19, and needs to take leave from work.
 HR said she could take an unpaid leave of absence after exhausting her sick time, but her manager would need to sign off.
 Her manager won't sign off because he says if they help her, they'll have to help everyone.
 She is not eligible for emergency paid leave under the FFCRA because her employer has 500 or more employees.
-Even if her employer had under 500 employees, she still might be exempt as a healthcare worker.

-YOLANDA, an employee at a disability care home in Minnesota, had COVID-19 symptoms and had to miss a week of work while she waited for her test HEATHER is a dental hygienist in Minnesota.
+YOLANDA, an employee at a disability care home in Minnesota, had COVID-19 symptoms and had to miss a week of work while she waited for her test

+HEATHER is a dental hygienist in Minnesota.
 Her doctor has advised that she not return to work at this time due to possible exposure to COVID-19 while pregnant.
 Her employer granted her a leave of absence, but is requiring her to exhaust her remaining vacation time, which they could not require her to do if she were taking leave under the FFCRA.
 As a healthcare provider, her employer can claim an exemption from FFCRA even though there are under 500 employees.